mricon/lce-talk/talk.rst

 ------------------
 * Encryption is easy to get wrong

   * Symmetric?
 Asymmetric?
 AES?
-CBC?
+CBC or CFB?

 * "Encrypt data at rest" requirement